 Fermenting cornmeal is a delicious way to improve the nutritional value of this hard-to-digest grain.
-Though there are technical differences between polenta, cornmeal and hominy (including the culture of origin, method of preparation and serving style) in terms of fermentation all three are pretty much the same.
+Though there are technical differences between polenta and cornmeal (including the culture of origin, method of preparation and serving style) in terms of fermentation they are pretty much the same.

-Corn is a very difficult to digest as a result it is hard to absorb nutrients from cornmeal.
-This is why the Aztec and Mayan civilizations developed nixtramalization, a process that uses lime to breakdown maize for making masa flour.
+Due to its high cellulose content, corn is very difficult to digest.
+Thus, it is hard to absorb nutrients from cornmeal.
+This is why the Aztec and Mayan civilizations developed nixtamalization, a process that uses lime to breakdown maize for making masa flour.

 Fermenting provides a lot of the same benefits.
 Here are a few reasons to make fermented cornmeal:

 - It adds a delicious flavour dimension to cornbread, grits and polenta.